julwrites/VSCodeCmder/README.md

 -   Added build functionality for Visual Studio projects and Makefiles
 -   Added caching and file watching functionality to speed up build calls
+-   Added ignore and de-duplication functionality to present cleaner output

 ## Contributing